Overview

 └─ unstable_cache → cross-request (1-week, tag-invalidated)

-NodeEditor— change type, label, icon, and type-specific config fields - Provides a
+3. Each node has an inline `NodeEditor` — change type, label, icon, and type-specific config fields

-SidebarStylePickerradio group to change the style preset - Save persists the full node tree as a tenant-scoped override via
+5. Save persists the full node tree as a tenant-scoped override via `saveNavConfig(config, "tenant")`

 Migration rules:

-groupwrapper node containing asourcechild - Non-collapsible dynamic sections → bare
+- Non-collapsible dynamic sections → bare `source` node

 // Block config shape